 A brief discussion of each individual advantage follows:

-Cells are configured in a vertical format with a recirculation loop on each cell that allows for optimized brine utilization and passive release of the hydrogen gas from each cell.
-Hydrogen gas is prohibited from passing from cell to cell.
-The design radically increases operator safety and substantially reduces the possibility of hydrogen gas build-up in the cell and the potential of catastrophic failure.
+Cells are configured in a vertical format with a recirculation loop in each cell that allows for passive release of the hydrogen gas from each cell.
+Hydrogen gas is prevented from passing from cell to cell.
+The design increases operator safety and substantially reduces the possibility of hydrogen gas build-up in the cell and the potential of catastrophic failure.
 Additionally, by removing the hydrogen immediately from each cell, the configuration eliminates the blinding of the electrodes by hydrogen gas bubbles.
 Safety interlocks include dilution blower operations, hypochlorite tank air pressure and air flow at the vent to reinforce system safety and best operational practices.

-Constant current is achieved via a current feedback loop where the brine pump speed is controlled by the system programmable logic controller (PLC).
+Constant current in the electrolytic cells is achieved via a current feedback loop whereby the brine pump speed is controlled by the system programmable logic controller (PLC).
 This feedback loop accounts for variations in water temperature, brine density, and electrical resisitance that occur through an ooperating cycle.
 The PLC controlled positive displacement gear pump with speed control utilizes brine conductivity to maintain constant amperage in the cells regardless of operating conditions.
 This simple concept eliminates the need for complex and inefficient power supplies.

-The Microclor® vertical cell design allows for each cell to easily be removed from the cell carrier piping by simply breaking two unions.
-This makes for simple cell maintenance and or replacement.
+The Microclor® vertical multi-cell design allows for each cell to be easily removed from the cell carrier piping.
+This makes for simplified cell maintenance and or replacement.
 The multi-cell configuration also allows for a cell to be easily removed from the cell train and continue to operate at reduced production capacity but still able to produce free-chlorine for disinfection.